justinwoo/purescript-resources/docs/installation.md

 You will have to install `pulp` via npm, but you don't necessarily have to use pulp.
 Nevertheless, `npm install -g pulp` or `npm i -S pulp` in your project.

 You might try this bash script, but if it doesn't work, make a PR: <https://github.com/justinwoo/purescript-resources/blob/master/purs-install.bash>

+## Installation of tools through Nix

+Unfortunately, the Nix package for PureScript is usually broken, and there is no visible interest in making the package use the binaries from GitHub.
+As a result, installing the compiler through Nix will usually be broken or irreproducable.

+Try this simple derivation for the compiler: <https://github.com/srdqty/purescript-project-template/blob/61fe75058ebccfa6150b6aa71b5c639a2c98b027/nix/pkgs/purescript/default.nix>

+On the other hand, the Psc-Package package is fine: <https://github.com/NixOS/nixpkgs/blob/a6fa300cf7192b61234436dd199f3678b648a096/pkgs/development/compilers/purescript/psc-package/default.nix>